New Jersey Dog Bite Attorneys

-In the state of New Jersey, it does not matter who is at fault in a dog bite incident, the owner of the animal is always responsible for the victim’s injuries and pain and suffering.
-This is called the “dog bite statute” and it maintains that the victim does not have to prove fault on the dog owner’s part.
+In the State of New Jersey, it does not matter who is at fault in a dog bite incident, the owner of the animal is almost always responsible for the victim’s injuries and pain and suffering.
+This is called the “dog bite statute” and it maintains that the victim does not have to prove negligence on the dog owner’s part.
+In fact, the only defense to a dog bite case is if the injured party purposefully caused the dog to bite him or her.
 There is also no limit of compensation for dog bite cases, meaning that you can receive all the damages you are entitled to for your injuries.

 Bendit Weinstock Offers Individual Attorney-Client Relationships

-Our dog bite attorneys help injured victims like you recover the money they deserve to cover what they have lost.
+Our dog bite attorneys in New Jersey help injured victims like you recover the money they deserve to cover what they have lost.
 We can help you, too.
-Our clients always talk directly with our attorneys; our goal is a deeply personal relationship with each client.
+Our clients always talk directly with our NJ attorneys; our goal is a deeply personal relationship with each client.